lichtartig/Learning_Rust/README.md

 # Learning_Rust
 This is a repository where I collect some simple algorithms implemented in Rust.
 The idea is to learn Rust and refresh on some basic algorithms at the same time.
 This is an ongoing project.
+Currently, it contains the following algorithms:

 ## Sorting Algorithms
 Among other things I implement the typical sorting algorithms.